 Sensors UB508 was out of order from start and it is not plotted in this report.

-All the installed sensors yield very low pressure.
+One sensor placed in block R5 yields a pressure of about 0.6 MPa at the end of this measuring period.
+The rest of the installed sensor are measuring very low pressures.